< Back

 Results:

-Major postoperative complications, including airway obstruction, air and secretion leakage and collapse of the muscle transposition graft during inspiration were not encountered.
+There were no major postoperative complications, including airway obstruction, air and secretion leakage or collapse of the muscle transposition graft during inspiration.
 The surgical site healed with moderate fibrous tissue formation; however, the cosmetic outcome was considered acceptable.
-Endoscopic examination confirmed complete healing of the luminal defect and a focally raised area at the caudal limit of tracheostoma site was present.
+Endoscopic examination confirmed complete healing of the luminal defect and a focally raised area at the caudal limit of the tracheostoma site was present.
 There was no tracheal stenosis or obstruction.
 One year after revision surgery, the sonographic examination of the transposed omohyoideus muscle revealed fibrosis with loss of normal muscle architecture.

 Conclusions: